phaustin/Problem-Solving-with-Python/README.md

         cd Problem-Solving-with-Python-37-Edition
         git checkout -b jb origin/jb

+5) at the prompt, type:

+        docker-compose up

+6) if this succeeds, you should see two containers running when you do:

+        docker ps

+7) The container `phaustin/base_pangeo` is running a jupyter notebook server on port 9500 and the container `phaustin/webserver_intropy` is running an apache webserver on port 8500

-5) Log into the container to build the book:
+8) Log into the container to build the book:

         docker exec -it base_pangeo bash

    you should see a prompt that looks like: